 “Oh!
 Dear God!
 Is it really you, Gary?
 Is something wrong?”

 “Yes.
 It’s really me.
 And no—nothing’s wrong.
 If anything, everything’s beginning to be right for a change.”

 “Okay.
 I—I can’t believe I’m actually talking to you!
-I see you one the news nearly every night, and—oh wait.
+I see you on the news nearly every night, and—oh, wait.
 Should I call you Gary or Greyson?”